itslanguage/itslanguage-docs/docs/api/oauth2.md

 ```

 !!! note
-    The scope is best omitted by Murphy's law.

-!!! note
     The scope **is required** when authenticating as a user in an organisation,
     using a username and password.
 This is because a user is only unique within
     the organisation and there is no way of determining the organisation from